 Go up the Sint- Pietersberg (hill) and have lunch with a view at Chalet Bergrust.
 The well-known Pieterpad starts here, from where you can walk all the way to Pieterburen in Groningen (498 km).
 If you have time, pay a visit to the next-door Fort Sint Pieter.

 If you want to do the Caves by Steps Tour through the Grotten Zonneberg, better book this weeks in advance as there are only 2-3 tours per day, weekends only, max 12 persons per tour, only available in Dutch!
-If unavailable, you may want to do the earlier mentioned Roman Catacombs of Valkenburg this afternoon.
+In case it’s unavailable, you may want to do the earlier mentioned Roman Catacombs of Valkenburg this afternoon.

 Mes Amis in Maastricht